CarlosDanielMaturano/liwb/DOCS.md

 true
 ```

-Keep in mind that negative numbers do exist in liwb,
+Keep in mind that negative numbers do exist in Liwb,
-but you can't define them directly, because i think they are bad numbers.
+but you can't define them directly,
+because i think they are bad numbers.
 So, if you need a negative number for some reason, just do the following:

 ```liwb